How To Build An AI Chatbot: A Comprehensive Guide

 • Converting.
 Since the question is a text, the system uses an embedding model to convert the request into a numeric vector.

 • Finding relevant documents.
-Next, using the similarity search method, the system searches for similar documents in the knowledge base.
-It selects a number of relevant documents from the knowledge base.
+Next, using the similarity search method, the system searches for similar documents in the knowledge base and selects a number of relevant documents.

 • A response.
 The system responds to the user inquiry based on the information in the relevant documents.

-The user experience, however, is identical to a regular chat bot – the user types in a question, and immediately gets an answer.
+The user experience remains identical to a regular chatbot – the user types in a question, and immediately gets an answer.

 How to build an AI chatbot: conclusion

 AI-based chatbots with custom knowledge bases are an excellent alternative to both outdated rule-based chatbots and costly and time-consuming custom neural networks.
 They enable businesses to leverage capacities of the strongest Large Language Models on the market while integrating them with custom knowledge bases that contain company-specific information.
-An enterprise AI chatbot solution is not a dream anymore – it’s a reality.
+This makes enterprise AI chatbot solutions affordable enough for medium- and small-sized businesses.

-Apiko offers professional AI chatbot development services – reach out to us if you want to optimize your internal processes or create an AI chatbot for your customers.
+Apiko offers professional AI chatbot development services.
+As an AI software development company, we are ready to use AI technologies to optimize your internal processes or create an AI chatbot for your customers.

 Also, we offer mobile app development services, marketplace development, and more – book a consultation to find out whether our expertise can help to turn your idea into reality!